Seednode/roulette/README.md

 Both filtering parameters ignore the file extension and full path; they only compare against the bare filename.

+## Ignoring directories
+Any directory containing a file named `.roulette_ignore` will be skipped during the scanning stage.

 ## Indexing
 If the `-i|--indexing` flag is passed, all specified paths will be indexed on start.